gibsongGH/Weather-Accident-Severity/README.md

 Weather Accident Severity

-This project uses combined weather and accident data to make predictions on the severity of traffic repurcussions.
+This project uses combined weather and accident data to make predictions on the severity of traffic repercussions.

-#Go to Report: Markdown PDF#

 Directory Structure

 Data: This is where all of the Data lives.

-Models: The Models and Pipelines are stored in this directory.

 Notebooks: This directory includes the Notebooks and Code for the main part of the data wrangling, exploration and model generating.